actions/deploy-pages/README.md

 See [action.yml](action.yml) for the various `inputs` this action supports.

-To see real workflows making use of this action, see the [Pages starter-workflows][starter-workflows] that we publish.
+For examples that make use of this action, check out our [starter-workflows][starter-workflows] in a variety of frameworks.

 This action expects an artifact to have been uploaded from the same workflow using [`actions/upload-pages-artifact`][upload-pages-artifact].